 After the wizard creates the new support class, you complete its implementation as described in Completing the Custom Static-Text Class Support.

-Expand the Unified Functional Testing folder and select UFT Custom Static-Text Support Class.
+Expand the UFT One folder and select UFT One Custom Static-Text Support Class.

 Click Next.
 The Custom Static Text Class Selection Screen opens.

 Tip: You can shorten this process by customizing Eclipse to provide UFT One Custom Static-Text Support Class as an option in the New menu.
 To do this, perform the following: Select Window > Customize Perspective.
 In the Shortcuts tab in the dialog box that opens, select the UFT One and UFT One Custom Static-Text Support Class check boxes.
 Click OK.

 The options in the Custom Static-Text Class Selection screen are identical to the options in the Custom Class Selection Screen.
 When you click Finish, the Custom Static-Text Support Class Summary Screen opens.

 Select the custom class you want UFT One to recognize as static-text and set the relevant options.

 Static-text controls do not normally have any identification properties or test object methods that are relevant for UFT One GUI tests.
 Therefore, no additional specifications are required in this wizard.

 Before the wizard creates the custom support class file, the Custom Static-Text Support Class Summary screen summarizes the specifications you provided for the new support class.

 If you want to change any of the data, click Cancel to return to the Custom Static-Text Class Selection Screen.

 If you are satisfied with the definitions, click OK.
 The wizard creates the new support class with the following methods, which are required for the support of static-text objects: